langnico/langnico.github.io/_pages/about.md

   - /about.html
 ---

+My name is Nico Lang and I am a Postdoc at the [University of Copenhagen](https://www.ku.dk/english/) associated with the [Pioneer centre for AI](https://www.aicentre.dk/), where I am co-advised by [Serge Belongie](https://sergebelongie.github.io/) and [Christian Igel](https://christian-igel.github.io/).
-My name is Nico Lang and I have been a PhD student at [ETH Zurich](https://ethz.ch/en.html) since 2018.
-I am working in the [EcoVision Lab](https://prs.igp.ethz.ch/ecovision.html) that is part of the [Photogrammetry and Remote Sensing (PRS) group](https://prs.igp.ethz.ch/) under the supervision of [Prof. Konrad Schindler](https://igp.ethz.ch/personen/person-detail.html?persid=143986) and [Prof. Jan Dirk Wegner](https://igp.ethz.ch/personen/person-detail.html?persid=186562).
+I received my PhD from[  ETH Zurich](https://ethz.ch/en.html), where I was working in the[  EcoVision Lab](https://prs.igp.ethz.ch/ecovision.html) that is part of the[  Photogrammetry and Remote Sensing (PRS) group](https://prs.igp.ethz.ch/) under the supervision of[  Prof. Konrad Schindler](https://igp.ethz.ch/personen/person-detail.html?persid=143986) and[  Prof. Jan Dirk Wegner](https://igp.ethz.ch/personen/person-detail.html?persid=186562).

 **Research**\
 My research interests are in the area of computer vision, machine learning, and remote sensing and in developing new methods using these techniques to support environmental sciences.
-My Phd research focuses on advancing the way we measure forest structure at global scales using publicly available satellite data.
-My interests also include uncertainty estimation in deep learning and learning from imbalanced data, as these are omnipresent challenges that arise when working on real-world problems.
+My [PhD research](https://www.research-collection.ethz.ch/handle/20.500.11850/554994) focused on advancing the way we measure forest structure at global scales using publicly available satellite data.
+My interests also include uncertainty estimation in deep learning, anomaly detection, and learning from imbalanced data, as these are omnipresent challenges that arise when working on real-world problems.
 I see great potential in the application of machine learning to address global environmental issues.

 **Studies**\
 During my Bachelor's degree in Geomatics and Planning at ETH Zurich, I discovered my fascination for machine learning and computer vision in the context of geospatial data science.
 Before continuing with my [Master in Geomatics at ETH Zurich](https://ethz.ch/en/studies/master/degree-programmes/architecture-and-civil-engineering/geomatics.html), I started an internship in computer vision at [upicto](https://www.venturelab.swiss/Logitech-buys-ETH-spinoff-Upicto), a start-up from the [Computer Vision Lab](https://vision.ee.ethz.ch/) at ETH, and continued it at Logitech, as upicto was acquired during my time there.